lodestone/rango/README.md

 server.async = :store # fire and store
 ```

-If Async is "store", then the commands of ArangoRB will return the id of the Async requests.
+If Async is "store", then the commands of arangodb-driver will return the id of the Async requests.
 Arango::Server provides different methods to manage these Async requests.

 ``` ruby